The immune system is pretty dang cool.

-One of the best things we can do to support our immune system is provide an adequate supply of building materials in the form of micronutrients.
-This allows the immune system to build cells and proteins as needed.
+One of the best things you can do to support your immune system is provide an adequate supply of building materials in the form of micronutrients.
+This allows your immune system to build cells and proteins as needed.

 The best way to support your immune system with your diet is to get enough micronutrients from a whole foods diet, and shore up any deficiencies with supplements.

 A “whole foods diet” is simply a diet based on real, unprocessed foods close to their natural state.
-Whole foods will often have more nutrients, vitamins, and minerals than ultra-processed foods, and thus be beneficial for the immune system.
-This handy infographic gives more details on what to eat and what to avoid when following a whole foods approach.
+Whole foods will often have more nutrients, vitamins, and minerals than ultra-processed foods—and thus be beneficial for the immune system.

 To see if you’re getting enough of each micronutrient from your diet and where you might need to supplement, consider using a diet tracking app like Cronometer.